Encouraging Initiatives and Opportunities for

 Employers are in a position to build on the work of these organizations by supporting women in their own recruitment and retention initiatives.
 This must be championed by executive leadership, where initiating and sustaining such efforts will have the greatest impact.

 It’s no different at InEight.
 We believe women are critical to the success not only of our company, but the industry.
-And we’re proud of those we have on our team, such as Catie Williams, Director of Product Management at InEight and Suzanne Motica, VP of Services Delivery at InEight.
+And we’re proud of those we have on our team, such as Catie Williams, Vice President of Product Management.

 “As a woman in a traditionally male dominated field (construction) … I have been really fortunate to work with amazing, strong women in leadership who are also excellent mentors.
 They have had a significant impact on my career, having helped hone and sharpen my strengths, as well as help build my courage and confidence to lead.
 It is important as women to foster an environment of support for other women, building each other up, advocating and encouraging women as they grow and rise to leadership roles.
 InEight is positioned in a great way to help increase young women’s and girls’ interest in STEM through both technology and construction.
 With all the initiatives focused on women and girls in STEM, I am encouraged that soon we won’t think of construction as a predominately male field.”